motazelgendy/odoo-stock-advanced-reports/stock_movement_analysis/README.md

 ## 🔎 Overview

-This module analyzes validated stock moves (`stock.move`) and classifies them by operation type within a defined date range.
+This module analyzes validated stock moves line (`stock.move.line`) and classifies them by operation type within a defined date range.

 It allows inventory managers to understand: